 2. Which emotion regulation domain involves the most problem and coping constructs that, in turn interact with gender to predict depression?

 Wicker, Rachael Kimberly, "Interactions Between Emotion Regulation Measures, Depression, and Gender" (2012).
-Undergraduate Honors Theses.
-Paper 104.
+Undergraduate Honors Capstone Projects.
+104.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .